Electricians and electrical contractors have different rates depending on:

 I am a sole trader working throughout South Glamorgan carrying out a wide range of domestic and commercial work.
 My day rate is £230 (or £120 for half a day).

-Prices for electrical work vary throughout the country.
-A like-for-like consumer unit replacement will cost less in Cardiff than London for example.
+Prices for electrical work vary throughout the UK.
+There are other factors electricians price in to work other than area which Is what I discuss below.
+But it’s safe to say if you live in Roath, Cathays, Cyncoed or Splott; electrician’s in Cardiff will charge less for a consumer unit replacement compared to Chelsea or Oxford for example.
 The fuse board, cabling and circuit breakers may cost the same although the labour rate is higher due to the cost of living.

 Commercial and industrial electrical work is more expensive than domestic.
 This is for several reasons, including:

 - Higher level of skill demands a higher salary

 - Often the equipment required costs more to purchase or hire to complete the job